-Nicoise tuna bean salad is an easy meal prep recipe for weekday lunches.
+Mayo free tuna salad with chickpeas is an easy meal prep recipe for weekday lunches.
 A brightly flavored lemon-mustard dressing makes it extra delicious.

 The problem is that I usually buy tuna, then let it sit in my cabinet for ages before finally tossing it into some pasta sauce with capers and feta.
 Which is delicious, but a little boring.

-This salad is really simple, and it’s the kind of recipe that gets better as it sits in the fridge and the flavors meld.
+This tuna salad is really easy, and it’s the kind of recipe that gets better as it sits in the fridge and the flavors meld.
 It has a fantastic combination of creamy, salty, fresh, and tangy flavors.

 - 1 cup diced fresh tomatoes

 - ¼ cup Nicoise or kalamata olives pitted

 - 2 Tablespoons Dijon mustard

 - 2 Tablespoons olive oil

 - Bring a small pot of water to a boil.
 Add the green beans and cook for 3-4 minutes, or until bright green and tender crisp.
 Drain and immediately run under cold water to stop the cooking process.

 - In a medium bowl, combine the green beans, chickpeas, tuna, tomatoes, olives, and celery.
 Mix well.